folkestad/data-gpt/README.md

-# bq-gpt
+# data-gpt

-Ask general questions on your data.
+Ask questions on your data in natural language.

 This application uses an LLM model to answer questions about your data based on its schema definitions.

 *Currently it supports:*
- - LLM's:
+ - LLM:
-   - OpenAI's GPT-3.5 model.
+   - OpenAI models
  - Data sources:
    - BigQuery